Stephen Gostkowski: Tennessee Titans

 On September 3, 2020, the Tennessee Titans signed Gostkowski on a one-year deal.
 Gostkowski was a teammate of Titans head coach Mike Vrabel from 2006 to 2008, when Vrabel played linebacker for the Patriots.

-In the season opener against the Denver Broncos, Gostkowski struggled, missing three field goals and an extra point.
+During the season opener against the Denver Broncos, Gostkowski struggled, missing three field goals and an extra point.
 However, with 17 seconds left in the game, Gostkowski kicked a game-winning field goal, putting the Titans up 16–14.
-In Week 2 versus the Jacksonville Jaguars, Gostkowski made three of four extra point attempts and two field goal attempts, including a 49-yard game-winner late in the fourth quarter.
-Gostkowski was crucial to the Titans' Week 3 win versus the Minnesota Vikings, making all six of his field goals, including another game-winner late in the fourth quarter, this time from 55 yards out.
+In Week 2 against the Jacksonville Jaguars, Gostkowski made three of four extra point attempts and two field goal attempts, including a 49-yard game-winner late in the fourth quarter.
+Gostkowski was crucial to the Titans' Week 3 road victory over the Minnesota Vikings, making all six of his field goals, including another game-winner late in the fourth quarter, this time from 55 yards out.
 He was named the AFC Special Teams Player of the Week for his performance in Week 3.
 On October 1, 2020, Gostkowski was named the AFC Special Teams Player of the Month for his performance in September.

-After not attempting a field goal in week five of the regular season, Gostkowski made only one of five attempted field goals in Weeks 6-8, notably missing a 45 yard game-tying field goal with 19 seconds left in the 4th quarter in a 24–27 loss to the Pittsburgh Steelers in Week 7.
+After not attempting a field goal in the first 5 weeks of the regular season, Gostkowski made only one of five attempted field goals in Weeks 6–8, notably missing a 45-yard game-tying field goal with 19 seconds left in the 4th quarter in a 24–27 loss to the Pittsburgh Steelers in Week 7.
 Had Gostkowski made the kick, the game would have likely been sent into overtime.
-Gostkowski would however, only miss one of his nine attempted field goals in Weeks 9-16.
-He did not play in the Week 17 game against the Houston Texans due to being placed on the reserve/COVID-19 list and was replaced by rookie Sam Sloman.
-The Titans won the AFC South with an 11-5 record, with Gostkowski finishing the season making 18 out of 26 field goals and making 44 out of 46 extra points, the only missed extra points being from the first two games of the season.
-Gostkowski was later removed from the reserve/COVID-19 list and cleared to return for the Titans in the playoffs, making his two attempted field goals and one extra point as the Titans lost 20–13 to the Baltimore Ravens the Wild Card Round.
+However, he would only miss one of his nine attempted field goals in Weeks 9–16.
+Gostkowski did not play in the Week 17 game against the Houston Texans due to being placed on the reserve/COVID-19 list and was replaced by rookie Sam Sloman.

+The Titans won the AFC South with an 11–5 record, with Gostkowski finishing the season making 18 out of 26 field goals and making 44 out of 46 extra points, with the only missed extra points being from the first two games of the season.
+Gostkowski was later removed from the reserve/COVID-19 list and cleared to return for the Titans in the playoffs, making his two attempted field goals and lone extra point attempt as the Titans lost 20–13 to the Baltimore Ravens the Wild Card Round.

 Gostkowski was not re-signed by the Titans following the 2020 season, making him a free agent going into the 2021 season.

+Retirement

-He retired during the 2022 season after fifteen seasons and a persistent knee injury.
+Gostkowski retired during the 2022 season after 15 seasons due to a persistent knee injury.